 If you’re a little bit like me, you’ll want to conquer the highest peak while in Cazorla Jaen.
 Make sure you’re prepared with enough water and food for your hike up Pico Gilillo (1947 masl.)

 Once you reach the top, you can either walk back the same way or take a loop of a total of 20 kilometers.
-Either way, make sure you start at the crack of dawn to assure you get back down before sunset as you can expect to walk 7-9 hours depending on your fitness level.
+Either way, make sure you start at the crack of dawn to ensure you get back down before sunset as you can expect to walk 7-9 hours depending on your fitness level.

 Head to Castillo de la Iruela

 Less than 3 kilometers from Cazorla, you find the tiny village of La Iruela.
-It’s biggest draw is the castle which sits dramatically on top of a steep cliff overlooking the never-ending olive groves of Jaen.
+Its biggest draw is the castle which sits dramatically on top of a steep cliff overlooking the never-ending olive groves of Jaen.

 A visit to Castillo de la Iruela is one of the must-do things when in Cazorla.
 You can either drive to Iruela in less than 10 minutes or go on an hour’s hike across the mountain.

 It was originally a Moorish fort which the Christians later built over.
 The remains have been renovated and you can walk to the top of the tower for boundless views of olive trees and mountains.

 There is also an open-air theater scene below the castle and the most unique thing about La Iruela Castle is that there are a few houses on the castle grounds that are inhabited.